AndreV84/mediapipe/README.md

 ```
 ```
 ```
-# editing opencv BUILD file in the third_party folder in the mediapipe folder:
+# editing opencv_linux.BUILD file in the third_party folder in the mediapipe folder:
 ```
 ```
 cc_library(